 An Iterative Approach to Procedure Revising

 A frequently recommended way to tackle the SOP revision stage is to perform several iterations, starting with the big picture and working down to the smaller details.
-By big picture we mean reviewing the document’s design, appearance, and organization.
+By big picture we mean reviewing the document’s format, appearance, and organization.
 Are there any issues with margins, spacing, headings, or other accouterments like pages numbers and proper information in headers and footers that need correcting or adding?

 Paying attention to organization means paying attention to how topics are covered.
 Are all topics covered in the appropriate detail?
 Are they in the proper order?
 Is anything missing?
 Other things to look for at this level is appropriate and correct information in the title block, proper references, and ensure associated forms and work instructions are clearly indicated.